 To deliver high quality services at the same or increased level of service in a manner that maximizes the efficiency and effectiveness of our resources and promotes long-term values.
-Manage housing growth and quality of growth in the housing markets in our city.
+Manage housing growth and quality of growth in the housing markets in our city and develop and attract commercial business to our City.